 The COD measures the uniformity of assessments.
-For the 2014 assessment, the coefficients generally were within the International Association of Assessing Officers' (IAAO) acceptable ranges in counties that had an adequate sample of sales.
+For the 2015 assessment, the coefficients generally were within the International Association of Assessing Officers' (IAAO) acceptable ranges in counties that had an adequate sample of sales.
 This is an area of concern in places with smaller sales samples.
-The IAAO ranges are shown on page 12.
+The IAAO ranges are shown on page 11.
 (See Table 3.)

 The State Board of Equalization issues corrective orders when the median sales ratio for a property type is outside the 90 to 105 percent acceptable range.
-In 2014, 24 counties were issued State Board Orders.
-This was an increase compared to 2013 when only one county was issued a State Board Order.
+In 2015, 18 counties were issued State Board Orders.
+This was a slight decrease compared to 2014 when 24 counties were issued State Board Orders.